ibm-cloud-docs/watsonxdata/new_arch_billing_usage.md

 # Metering and usage experience
 {: #manage_bil_newarch}

 The metering service in {{site.data.keyword.lakehouse_full}} provides users with real-time visibility on engine consumption and resource usage.
-The Billing and Usage screen provides a comprehensive view of resource consumption and cost metrics for your instance.
+The Resource Usage screen provides a comprehensive view of resource consumption and cost metrics for your instance.
 It helps you monitor billable infrastructure components, and track Resource Unit (RU) usage.
 {: shortdesc}

 It captures engine session runtime, engine type with T-shirt size, and hourly Resource Unit (RU) usage data, creating a unified view that helps you track usage, understand costs, and optimize resources.